LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 Customer Managed Keys: **Customer managed keys are KMS keys in your AWS account that you create, own, and manage.
 You have full control over these KMS keys**, including establishing and maintaining their key policies, IAM policies, and grants, enabling and disabling them, rotating their cryptographic material, adding tags, creating aliases that refer to the KMS keys, and scheduling the KMS keys for deletion.

 For customer managed key, u can decide how key is generated.
-3 options : KMS, External, Custome Key Store(CloudHSM).
+3 options : KMS, External, Custom Key Store(CloudHSM).
             - KMS - KMS will create key.
 Optional 1 year key rotation.
 Only master key is rotated.
             - External - Onpremise key generation.
 Need to rotate the keys manually.
             - CloudHSM- Cluster of server.
 Need to rotate the keys manually.

 AWS managed keys are KMS keys in your account that are created, managed, and used on your behalf by an AWS service integrated with AWS KMS to protect your resources in the service.**You don't have to create or maintain the key or its key policy**.You have permission to view the AWS managed keys in your account, view their key policies, and audit their use in AWS CloudTrail logs.
 However, **you cannot change any properties of AWS managed keys, rotate them, change their key policies, or schedule them for deletion.** And, you cannot use AWS managed keys in cryptographic operations directly; the service that creates them uses them on your behalf.**All AWS managed keys are automatically rotated every year.
 You cannot change this rotation schedule.** In general, unless you are required to control the encryption key that protects your resources, an AWS managed key is a good choice.
 Starts with aws/<service>.
 Eg: aws/ebs, aws/dynamodb.
 One key per service.

  AWS owned keys.
-You don't need to create or maintain the key or its key policy.AWS owned keys are not in your AWS account.
+You don't need to create or maintain the key or its key policy.
+AWS owned keys are not in your AWS account.
 The rotation of AWS owned keys varies across services.
 In general, unless you are required to audit or control the encryption key that protects your resources, an AWS owned key is a good choice.The rotation of AWS owned keys varies across services.
 Default DynamoDB key cannot be seen by customer.
 These keys are shared among multiple customers.

  KMS will not rotate data key.